1and1/go-maven-poller/README.md

 * Bintray jCenter ([Link](http://jcenter.bintray.com/))
 * Artifactory

+### Requirements

+The go-maven-poller requires at least the following environment:
+* JDK 8 - 12 and later
+* GoCD 17.4.0 and later

 ### Installation

 Download [`go-maven-poller.jar`](https://github.com/1and1/go-maven-poller/releases) into the `plugins/external` directory of your GoCD server and restart it.